 “/api” will be part of the API URL base path as illustrated above as a required element in the API Base URL path.
 The reason for having /api always being part of the path is two-fold:

-Having /api in the path helps configure load balancing solutions (i.e., for L7 path-based balancing of load across multiple instances), as well as to configure any type of internal gateway and firewall policies for all Veteran’s Affairs Enterprise APIs.
+Having /api in the path helps configure load balancing solutions (i.e., for L7 path-based balancing of load across multiple instances), as well as to configure any type of internal gateway and firewall policies for all VA Enterprise APIs.

 Having the word /api in the path instructs the consuming applications that this URL is an API URL, which follows certain API configuration and naming standards.